phbillet/EzStacking/README.md

 _Notes:_
 * _the processing options XGBoost and Keras must not be both checked if Stacking option is not checked_
-* _if the processing option Pipeline is checked, you may have to modify preprocessors_
+* _if the processing option Pipeline is checked, you may have to modify preprocessors._

 ## Visualization options
 |Option        | Notes                                                              |